Academics & Earning Credit Abroad

 Academic departments determine major or minor credit, regardless of whether your program is offered by Binghamton University, another SUNY school, or a non-SUNY school.

 If you are interested in pursuing major or minor credit abroad, IEGI can assist you in searching for programs that may offer courses in that academic discipline.
-Learn more on our Education Abroad Course Equivalencies page.
+Learn more on our Search Programs by Major or College and Education Abroad Course Equivalencies pages.
 Then, you should meet with the director of undergraduate studies in your major or minor department(s) and bring along course descriptions.
 Your academic department will determine whether or not major or minor credit can be granted.
 They may request that you bring back class syllabi or graded assignments following your program before awarding major or minor credit.
 The IEGI recommends that you identify and seek approval for alternate courses should your first selections be unavailable.

 Binghamton University students on Binghamton University programs should use the Course Approval Form to record approvals for major and minor credit.
 Binghamton University students on other-SUNY or non-SUNY programs should work with their school advising office.
 If you change your schedule from the courses that were pre-approved, you can email your department advisor for instruction on how to modify the approvals.
 These emails can then be forwarded to firstname.lastname@example.org so we have this information on hand when we process your transcript.